byteclubfr/pleeease-loader/README.md

 }
 ```

-Now your CSS files requirements will be processed by [Pleeease].
+Now your CSS files requirements will be processed by Pleeease.

 ## Options